pbacherikov/pbacherikov.github.io/README.md

 I have a MSc in Financial Economics from the <a href="https://icef.hse.ru/en/ma/" style="color: red;">International College of Economics and Finance</a> at the Higher School of Economics and a BA in Economics from the <a href="https://www.nes.ru/bachelor-of-arts-in-economics/&lang=en" style="color: red;">HSE-NES joint program in Economics</a>.

+My research is at the intersection of political economy, economic history, development and organizational economics.
+I am on the 2024–25 job market.

 <b style="font-size: 125%; color: black; text-decoration: underline;">Job market Paper</b>

 <bdi style="font-size: 105%; color: black;">Nomadic Pastoralism, Colonization and Conflict in Central Asia</bdi>